Using Electronic Keyboards

 change the Key with Transposing: This (it's Function 001) lets you "play in C" (the easiest key with colorizing) yet "hear in another key," which is useful when playing along with a pre-composed song or with a group of other musicians.

-change the Touch Response: [[ iou – later I'll write about this, but now you can read Page 18 for adjusting it – Function 004 – so it's level 1,2,3 or is turned off (it's Fixed) with 4. ]]
+change the Touch Response: [[ iou – later I'll write about this, but now you can read Page 18 for adjusting it – Function 004 – so it's level 1,2,3 or is turned off (the level is Fixed, doesn't depend on touch) with 4. ]]

-produce a Split Keyboard: If you and a partner want to play a duet on the same keyboard, you can split the keyboard into a left-side and right-side, with each playing a different instrument. [[ iou – Later, maybe during June, I'll revise the following rough outline: set the Split Point (Function 03) to "64" (why?)* and choose a left-side Voice (Funtion 12); and you can do other things, like independently adjusting the volumes of Left-Side & Right-Side. / * I usually adjust the Split-Point (as described on Page 17 of the Owner's Manual) so each side is about 2 1/2 octaves, so the left-side (29 notes) is C1 thru C2 and C3 to E3, with two full C-to-C octaves, plus a few notes; and the right-side (32 notes) is F3 thru C4 (the "Middle C") and C5 to C6, so it can play the notes of an F-Chord (FAC) and G-Chord (GBD) starting below C4 (Middle C) plus two full octaves, C4-thru-C5-to-C6. ]]
+* I usually adjust the Split-Point (as described on Page 17 of the Owner's Manual) so each side is about 2 1/2 octaves, so the left-side (29 notes) is C1 thru C2 and C3 to E3, with two full C-to-C octaves, plus a few notes; and the right-side (32 notes) is F3 thru C4 (the "Middle C") and C5 to C6, so it can play the notes of an F-Chord (FAC) and G-Chord (GBD) starting below C4 (Middle C) plus two full octaves, C4-thru-C5-to-C6.
+And of course you can choose a different Split-Point.

-do many other things, and I'll write about a few of them, maybe in late June.
-But one thing I will describe now is how you can...
+You also can do many other things, and later maybe I'll write about a few of them.
+But one thing I'll describe now is how you can...

 use built-in Chord Progressions:

-Although the e373 has programmed-in “songs” that are Chord Progressions (CP's), this feature is optional because instead you can use the CP's of youtube videos.
+Although the e373 has programmed-in “songs” that are Chord Progressions (CP's), this feature is optional because instead you can use the CP's of youtube videos, as I've been doing for several years.
 But the built-in CP's can be convenient, and they're easy to use.
 For example,

 To play “The 50s Progression” press "SONG" and enter 141, then press START/STOP and (to make it “loop” over & over) A-B REPEAT.
 Two kinds of CP's are available,

-CP's with only Major Chords: Two of the CP's use only the main major chords (I,IV,V aka 1,4,5), and they're the first half of an 8-chord progression I recommend); these two CP's are #133 (it's I-IV-V-IV in a colorized Key of C) and 138 (I-V-IV-V).
+CP's with only Major Chords: Two of the CP's use only the main major chords (I,IV,V aka 1,4,5); these two CP's are #133 (it's I-IV-V-IV in a colorized Key of C) and 138 (I-V-IV-V).
 For some reason – just a mistake, I think – it doesn't have the more common “second half” CP of (I-IV-V-I) that also is a “standalone” 4-chord progression, and it's missing (I-IV-I-V) that is a third useful “first half” CP.

 CP's with a Minor Chord: Most of the popular CP's have a minor chord.
 Of these, two common50s Progressions” are 141 (I-vi-IV-V, C-Am-F-G, it's the main version) and 140 (I-vi-ii-V, it's a variation).
 A “popular cousin” is 136 (I-V-vi-IV, C-G-Am-F).
 Two related CP's — with the same four chords as 141 & 136, but in different sequences — are the less-common 135 (I-IV-vi-V) and 142 (I-vi-V-IV).